|Elliott Sound Products||Small Power Supplies|

 There is no more effort required to install a supply such as this instead of a transformerless supply, and at least you can work on the secondary side without having to use an isolation transformer.
 While it is more expensive, how valuable is a life?
 Far more than any power supply, and that's for certain.

-Because the transformer has full galvanic isolation and requires no EMI filtering, leakage current is extremely low, and a well made transformer based supply is so reliable that it will almost certainly outlive any equipment into which it is installed.
+A transformer has full galvanic isolation and requires little or no EMI filtering, leakage current is extremely low, and a well made transformer based supply is so reliable that it will almost certainly outlive any equipment into which it is installed.
 While certainly not the cheapest option, a transformer provides a reasonable attenuation of common mode mains noise, and the final supply can be made to be extremely quiet, with virtually no hum or noise whatsoever.

-As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 20mA or so), and only where there is no possibility of contact with any part of the connected circuit.
-There is no such thing as a "safe" transformerless power supply, and Microchip's TB008 should be withdrawn immediately, as it is potentially lethal.
+As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 25mA or so), and only where there is no possibility of contact with any part of the connected circuit.
+There is no such thing as a 'safe' transformerless power supply, and they are potentially lethal.
 There are so many limitations and so few advantages to this approach that IMO it is usually a pointless exercise, unless one has a mains powered appliance that needs a low current supply that can remain completely isolated from contact with the outside world.